ably/ably-java/README.md

 ## Installation ##

-Reference the library by including a compile dependency reference inyour gradle build file.
+Reference the library by including a compile dependency reference in your gradle build file.

 For [Java](https://bintray.com/ably-io/ably/ably-java/_latestVersion):